kubernetes/test-infra/prow/pod-utilities.md

 ### Why use Pod Utilities?

-Writing a ProwJob that uses the Pod Utilites is much easier than writing one that doesn't because the Pod Utilities will transparently handle many of the tasks the job would otherwise need to do in order to prepare its environment and output more than pass/fail.
+Writing a ProwJob that uses the Pod Utilities is much easier than writing one that doesn't because the Pod Utilities will transparently handle many of the tasks the job would otherwise need to do in order to prepare its environment and output more than pass/fail.
 Historically, this was achieved by wrapping